 Cello, Rosemary and David Good Fellow

-Esther is a graduate of the Manhattan School of Music (MM Classical Cello) and also holds an undergraduate degree from the University of Missouri-Kansas City Conservatory of Music and Dance (BM Cello Performance).
-Her teachers include Julia Lichten, Michael Mermagen, Mark Gibbs and Carter Enyeart.
-Esther has been chosen to participate in chamber coachings, festivals and master classes with artists such as Hans Jørgen Jensen, David Geber, Josephine Knight, Daniel Avshalomov and John Sharp, among others.
+Seitz earner a master’s of music in classical cello from the Manhattan School of Music (MSM), and a bachelor’s degree in cello performance from the University of Missouri-Kansas City Conservatory of Music (UMKC).
+She served as principal cellist for the MSM Symphony Orchestra, the UMKC Symphony Orchestra and the UMKC Opera Orchestra.
+Her major teachers include Julia Lichten, Michael Mermagen, Mark Gibbs and Carter Enyeart.
+Esther has also worked alongside artists such as Lynn Harrell, Hans Jørgen Jensen, David Geber, Josephine Knight, Steven Tenenbom and John Sharp through chamber coachings, festivals and masterclasses.

 When Esther is not playing cello, she enjoys spending time with family and friends, cooking and eating great food, drawing, being around animals and traveling.